fail0verflow/hbc/README.md

 protection features (i.e. we had to add reverse-DRM to stop scammers from selling it).

-This code is released with no warranty, and hasn't even been tested on a real Wii, only under Dolphin (yes, this release runs under Dolphin).
+This code is released with no warranty.

 ## Build instructions